David F. Swensen: Early life and education

 David Frederick Swensen was born in Ames, Iowa, on January 26, 1954, and was raised in River Falls, Wisconsin.
 His father, Richard David "Dick" Swensen, was a chemistry professor and dean at the University of Wisconsin-River Falls.
 His mother, Grace Marie (Hartman), after raising six children, became a Lutheran minister.
 After graduating from River Falls High School in 1971 Swensen elected to stay in his hometown of River Falls and receive his B.A. and B.S. in 1975 from the University of Wisconsin-River Falls where his father Richard Swensen was a professor.
 Swensen pursued a PhD in economics at Yale, where he wrote his dissertation, A Model for the Valuation of Corporate Bonds.
 One of Swensen's dissertation advisers at Yale was James Tobin, a top economic adviser to John F. Kennedy administration and a future Nobel Prize laureate in economics.
 According to Charles Ellis, founder of Greenwich Associates and former chair of Yale's investment committee, "When it snowed, David went to Jim's house to shovel the sidewalk".
 James Tobin's Nobel Prize, among other things, was for his contribution in creation of Modern Portfolio Theory.
 Swensen was fascinated by the idea of Modern Portfolio Theory.
 During his 2018 reunion speech Swensen said: "For a given level of return, if you diversify you can get that return at lower risk.
 For a given level of risk, if you diversify you can get a higher return.
 That's pretty cool!
 Free lunch!"

-Investment career
+Early investment career

-Swensen began his investment career in the early 1980s, and has since advised the Carnegie Corporation, the New York Stock Exchange, the Howard Hughes Medical Institute, the Courtauld Institute of Art, the Yale-New Haven Hospital, The Investment Fund for Foundations (TIFF), the Edna McConnell Clark Foundation, and the States of Connecticut and Massachusetts.

-Salomon Brothers

 Following his academic interest in valuation of corporate bonds, Swensen joined Salomon Brothers in 1980.
 This career move was suggested by a Salomon Brothers investment banker and Yale alumnus, Gene Dattel, who was deeply impressed by Swensen.
 In 1981 Swensen worked as an associate in corporate finance for Salomon Brothers to structure the world's first currency swap agreement, a deal between IBM and the World Bank which allowed IBM to hedge their exposure to Swiss francs and German marks and the World Bank to make loans in those currencies more efficiently.

-Lehman Brothers

-Prior to joining Yale in 1985, Swensen spent three years on Wall Street as senior vice president at Lehman Brothers, specializing in the firm's swap activities, where his work focused on developing new financial products.
-Swensen engineered the first currency swap transaction according to When Genius Failed: The Rise and Fall of Long-Term Capital Management by Roger Lowenstein.
+Swensen then spent three years as senior vice president at Lehman Brothers, where he helped set up the firm's swap operations.